Is hard water safe? Should I get a water softener?

 Hardness in drinking water is caused by two nontoxic chemicals-usually called minerals — calcium and magnesium.
 If either of these minerals is present in your water in substantial amounts, the water is said to be “hard,” because making a lather or suds for washing is “hard” (difficult) to do.
 Thus cleaning with hard water is difficult.
 Water containing little calcium or magnesium is called “soft” water.
 Water that does not contain enough calcium or magnesium may be “too soft.”

 Hard water is not known to cause any adverse health effects.
 However, relatively softer water enhances consumer acceptability.
 Hardness is primarily caused by the presence of calcium and magnesium in the water.
 There is no well-defined distinction between hard water and soft water.
-In general, hardness values of less than 75 mg/L as calcium carbonate (CaCO3) represent soft water, and values above 150 mg/L CaCO3 represent hard water (Enhanced Coagulation and Enhanced Precipitative Softening Guidance Manual, EPA815-R-99-012, May 1999).
+In general, hardness values of less than 75 mg/L as calcium carbonate (CaCO3) represent soft water, and values above 150 mg/L CaCO3 represent hard water.

-For more information on this topic, you may contact the Office of Ground Water and Drinking Water:
+You may also contact the Office of Ground Water and Drinking Water:

 Office of Ground Water and Drinking Water (4601)